The agonizing pain behind infertility, not for the faint of heart

 This journey can be long, exhausting, and nothing is guaranteed – such is life so I say this from experience.
 I know you’re probably thinking, “I don’t have time to take a break.”
 You do have time and during this time of not “trying”, take care of yourself and go out with the girls, go on a date with your significant other without the pressure of “trying”, listen to music, or do whatever to help take your mind off something you have no control over, like conceiving.
 I think that’s the hardest part is the loss of control, over your body and possibly over your mind because at this point conceiving is all-consuming, right?

 I took a “break” from IUI for a couple of months but I’m not going to lie, I still researched supplements and other conceiving options.
 I did whatever I could to add/eliminate from my diet that could be causing more hormonal issues.
-I switched to non-toxic/clean deodorants, body washes, shampoos to prevent external chemicals from absorbing through my skin.
+I switched to non-toxic/clean deodorants, body washes, shampoos to prevent external chemicals from absorbing through my skin and affecting my hormones.
 This was the easy part sort of but it helped me feel more in control.
 I tried to start eating healthier but this has always been a challenge because I have a sweet tooth and PCOS is known to cause cravings of carbs, anything unhealthy.

 How many fertility specialists does it take to help us conceive?